Abramo Canka

-Abramo Canka (born Abramo Penè; 18 March 2002) is an Italian basketball player for Virtus Bologna of the Lega Basket Serie A (LBA) and the EuroLeague.
+Abramo Canka (born Abramo Penè; 18 March 2002) is an Italian professional basketball player for Pallacanestro Trieste of the Lega Basket Serie A (LBA).
 He played three seasons of college basketball between 2022 and 2025, the first with the UCLA Bruins, the second with the Wake Forest Demon Deacons, and the third with the Stetson Hatters.

 Early life and youth career

 Born in Genoa, Italy, to a Senegalese father and a Kosovo Albanian mother, Canka grew up playing basketball for Tigullio Sport Team Ligure.
 In 2016, he joined the youth academy of Serie B club Stella Azzurra Roma.
 In 2018, Canka joined the Roseto Sharks youth program.

 In January 2020, Canka played for Stella Azzurra's under-18 team at the Adidas Next Generation Tournament in Munich, where he helped the team reach the final and was named to the all-tournament team.
 He averaged 16.8 points, 4.3 rebounds, 4.3 assists and 2.3 steals in four games.